-In addition to PC, OneDrive can be used on Windows Phone, IOS, Android, Mac OS X, Xbox 360 and Xbox One, as long as you install the OneDrive application.
+In addition to PC, OneDrive can be used on Windows Phone, IOS, Android, Mac OS X, Xbox 360 and Xbox One.

-That's not all you can get from backing up computer to OneDrive in Windows 10/8/7.
+That's not all you can get from backing up Windows computer to OneDrive.
 But how can you do it exactly?

-How to backup PC to OneDrive in Windows 10/8/7?
+Preparations to backup PC to OneDrive in Windows 10/8/7

 As one of the cloud services, Microsoft OneDrive allows you to simply backup local files to cloud.
-The backup here is normally equivalent to file sync, which can upload the data on your PC to OneDrive with original format for direct view and use.
+The backup here is normally equivalent to file sync, which can upload the data on your PC to OneDrive for direct view and use.

-To achieve this goal, you can take more than one approach.
+To achieve this, you can take more than one approach.
 But it’s better to setup the OneDrive desktop app anyway.

 How to setup OneDrive desktop app for backup and sync:

-1. If you are running Windows 8.1 or Windows 10, you should already have OneDrive app on your computer, just search for OneDrive to check if it's already installed.
+1. If you are running Windows 8.1, Windows 10 or Windows 11, you should already have OneDrive app on your computer, just search for OneDrive to check if it's already installed.
 If you are running Windows 7 or older, go to the official site, download OneDrive desktop application and install it on your PC.

 2. Sign in with your Microsoft account.
 If you don't have one, sign up for free.